crossplane/upjet/docs/generating-a-provider.md

    the [Configuring a Resource](/docs/configuring-a-resource.md) document._**

-8. Now we can generate our Terrajet Provider:
+8. Now we can generate our Upjet Provider:

    ```bash
    make generate